 The terminal building at Khartoum Airport (code: KRT) is divided into domestic and international areas.
 Travellers warn of chaotic security procedures, frequent flight delays, dirty bathrooms, and airport staff who seek to collect an unofficial “departure fee”.
 The language barrier is steep and basic airport information, like departure boards and announcements, don’t seem to exist.
 A new airport is expected to be completed in 2022.

 Facilities are limited to a couple cafes, vending machines, and a duty-free shop in the international arrivals area.
 WiFi is available in the airport lounge.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 A March 2019 review mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
-If you’ve visited recently, write a review to help future travellers!
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.